admariner/albatross/README.md

 In 2018 however, I repurposed Albatross into a self-hosted model to help a friend do some research for her PhD.
 If it works for her, it may work for others, so I decided to polish it up a bit and re-license it under the AGPL3.

-## TODO

-It turns out that on weaker hardware, the connectivity between the consumer and RabbitMQ is flaking out in ways I'm having trouble working around.
-To fix this, I'm going to refactor the architecture to batch tweets into memory at the collector level and then simply use Celery to process these batches.
-This may make generating statistics as the collection is running difficult however.
-I'm not yet sure how to work around this.